aimee-mcneil-melville/ToDo-Full-Stack/README.md

 Note: _We're using the continent name and country code for this route to help us later.
 The url path for the above suggestion will be entered into the browser as `/continent/Oceania/NZ`_

 * This route should render a `Country` component that shows all the information (in `data/countries`) about that specific country.
+* Note the the flag emoji icons don't work in all browsers (e.g. they in Windows they seem to work in Firefox but not Chrome).
+If you see `NZ` instead of the NZ flag, try a different browser.

 ![country after release 3](readme-images/release-3-a.png)